openmobilityfoundation/mobility-data-specification/mds.md

 ## ActivateMovementPlan()

 This API will take an initialized API using `trip_id` as a reference and will activate it, meaning that the trip is in motion.
+This API can also be used to re-activate a deactivated movement plan.

 INPUT